piximi/documentation/piximi-documentation/create-cell-crops-with-cellprofiler.md

 ````

 ```{figure} ./img/user-guide-save-cropped-objects-view.png
 ---
 name: SaveCroppedObjects-view
 ---
 Add a SaveCroppedObjects module and select your desired `Object` and the `Image` to crop.
 In CellProfiler `4.2.2` you can select to save crops into nested folders with the input image filename.
 ```
-### 6. Next steps

-Now that you have cropped images of your cells, you can follow the [image classification guide](classify-example-eukaryotic-image.md) and adjust it to accommodate your image crops.
-The crops of the [BBBC013 dataset](https://bbbc.broadinstitute.org/BBBC013) represents a 3-class problem: `NuclearGFP`, `CytoplasmicGFP` and `NoGFP`.
-When categorizing your images into these distinct categories, explore how categorizing more images into each of these classes can impact training performance.

 ```{admonition} Copyright
 :class: seealso